-You will need to install the Moteino package in your Arduino IDE – this includes definitions for all Moteino boards and MightyHat.
-First add the Moteino core json definition URL to your Board Manager.
+For programming any LowPowerLab boards, you need to install the Moteino package in your Arduino IDE – this includes definitions for all Moteino boards, MightyHat, CurrentRanger etc. First add the Moteino core json definition URL to your Board Manager.

 Then in Board Manager you will see AVR and SAMD boards by LowPowerLab.

 For AVR based Moteinos and MightyHat you need to install the Moteino AVR Boards package.
 For MoteinoM0 you need to install the Moteino SAMD Boards.

 For SAMD based boards (ex.
 MoteinoM0, CurrentRanger) you need to also ensure you have the official Arduino SAMD Boards package installed in your Arduino IDE (in addition to the Moteino SAMD Boards package):

 There is now a programming guide for Moteinos which helps you get started with libraries and programming in Arduino IDE, please check it out if you are new to Arduino.
 Quick steps to programming in the Arduino IDE: